adbedada/geepy/README.md

 simplifying the process to access imagery for a particular area of our interest.
 The tool allows users to leverage ESRI's shapefile to crop and interact with a product.

-Geepy also lets users download certain products for a time-series analysis by subsetting and cropping images with respect to their temporal resolution (e.g, 16-day, pentad, 1-day...).
+Geepy also lets users download certain products for a time-series analysis by cropping and extracting image collections by the temporal resolution (e.g, 16-day, pentad, 1-day...) of the product.
+Hence, data for each temporal span will be exported as an individual geoTIFF file.

  ##### Installation